grvsmth/everylotbot/README.md

-# every lot bot
+# every tree bot

+This is a fork of the *everylotbot* library by Neil Freeman.
+It was created by Angus B. Grieve-Smith, Timm Dapper, Laura Silver and Elber Carneiro for the 2016 Trees Count!
+Data Jam sponsored by the New York City Parks Department.

-This library supports a Twitter bot that posts Google Streetview pictures of every property in an SQLite database.
+*everytreebot* supports a Twitter bot that posts Google Streetview pictures of every property in an SQLite database.
+It is currently running at <a href="https://twitter.com/everytreenyc">@everytreenyc</a>.

-Existing instances of the bot: <a href="https://twitter.com/everylotnyc">@everylotnyc</a>, <a href="https://twitter.com/everylotchicago">@everylotchicago</a>, <a href="https://twitter.com/everylotsf">@everylotsf</a> and <a href="https://twitter.com/everylotla">@everylotla</a>.
+Existing instances of everylotbot: <a href="https://twitter.com/everylotnyc">@everylotnyc</a>, <a href="https://twitter.com/everylotchicago">@everylotchicago</a>, <a href="https://twitter.com/everylotsf">@everylotsf</a> and <a href="https://twitter.com/everylotla">@everylotla</a>.
 Since maps are instruments of power, these bots is a way of generating a tension between two different modes establishing power in urban space.
 [Read more about that](http://fakeisthenewreal.org/everylot/).

 ## What you'll need